-- (3) An automatic means to prevent the Generating Facility from energizing a de-energized Distribution System circuit and to prevent the Generating Facility from reconnecting with the Distribution System unless the Distribution System service voltage and frequency is of specified settings and is stable for at least 60 seconds; - (4) A means to prevent the Generating Facility from contributing to the formation of an Unintended Island. - b.
+- prevent the Generating Facility from reconnecting with the Distribution System unless the Distribution System service voltage and frequency is of specified settings and is stable for at least 60 seconds; - (4) A means to prevent the Generating Facility from contributing to the formation of an Unintended Island. - b.
 Momentary Paralleling Generating Facilities.
 With RPU's approval, the transfer switch or system used to transfer the Producer's loads from RPU's Distribution System to Producer's Generating Facility may be used in lieu of the Protective Functions required for Parallel Operation. - c.
 Purpose of Protective Functions.
 The Protective Functions and requirements of this Rule are designed to protect RPU's Distribution System and not the Generating Facility.
 A Producer shall be solely responsible for providing adequate protection for its Generating Facility and Interconnection Facilities.
 The Producer's protective equipment shall not impact the operation of other protective devices utilized on the Distribution System in a manner that would affect RPU's capability of providing reliable service to its Customers. - d.
 Suitable Equipment Required.
 Circuit breakers or other interrupting devices located at the Point of Common Coupling must be Certified or "Listed" (as defined in Article 100, the Definitions Section of the National Electrical Code) as suitable for their intended application.
 This includes being capable of interrupting the maximum available fault current expected at their location.
 Producer's Generating Facility and Interconnection Facilities shall be designed so that the failure of any one device shall not potentially compromise the safety and reliability of RPU's Distribution System. - e.
 Visible Disconnect Required.
 The Producer shall furnish and install a manual disconnect device that has a Visible Disconnect to isolate the Generating Facility from RPU's Distribution System.
 The device must be accessible to RPU personnel and be capable of being locked in the open position.
 Generating Facilities with Non-Islanding inverters totaling 1 kVA or less are exempt from this requirement. - f.
 Single-Phase Generators.
 For single-phase Generators connected to a shared single-phase secondary system, the maximum Net Nameplate Rating of the Generating Facilities shall be 20 kVA.
+Generators applied on a center-tapped neutral 240-volt service must be installed such that no more than 6 kVA of imbalance in capacity exists between the two sides of the 240-volt service.
+For Dedicated Distribution Transformer services, the maximum Net Nameplate Rating of a single-phase Generating Facility shall be the transformer nameplate rating.